iamdrjsolanki/angular-recipe-shopping-list-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

+## Visit the app
+This project can be viewed at https://ng-course-recipe-book-75677.web.app/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.